Stock Exchange Release 23 April 2021 at 11:00 EET

-Fingrid follows a six-month reporting period as referred to in the Securities Markets Act and publishes management’s reviews for the first three and nine months of the year; the Management’s Reviews contain key information illustrating the company’s financial and other development.
+Fingrid follows a six-month reporting period as referred to in the Securities Markets Act and publishes Management Reviews for the first three and nine months of the year; the Management Reviews contain key information illustrating the company’s financial and other development.

-The information presented in the Management’s Review relates to the Fingrid Group’s performance in January-September 2020 and the corresponding period of 2019, unless otherwise indicated.
+The information presented in the Management’s Review relates to the Fingrid Group’s performance in January-March 2021 and the corresponding period of 2020, unless otherwise indicated.
 The figures presented here have been drawn up in accordance with International Financial Reporting Standards (IFRS).
 The Management’s Review is not an interim report in accordance with the IAS 34 standard.
 The figures are unaudited.

-The company’s profitability and liquidity have remained at a good level.
+The company’s profitability and liquidity remained at a good level.

 Profit before taxes

 Capital expenditure, gross

 Interest-bearing net debt

 Equity ratio %